aaron-grau/curic/react/projects/pokedex/README.md

     onChange={this.update('name')}/>
 ```

+The best html element for the Pokemon Type is a dropdown.
+In order to get all of the Pokemon Types there is a script tag in the `application.html.erb` file that is accessing types from the Pokemon Model.
+Check it out and to maintain the Redux pattern, pass it into your configureStore invocation as preloaded state.
+Then map it to your `PokemonForm` as props.

 Write a `handleSubmit` method as well that prevents the default event action and instead calls the `createPokemon` function from props.
 Make sure to pass this function to the `onSubmit` listener of the form.

-We want this form to appear when at the same root path as the `pokemonIndex` but not when at any further nested routes like the `pokemonDetail`.
+We want this form to appear when at the same root path as the `PokemonIndex` but not when at any further nested routes like the `PokemonDetail`.
 This is exactly what the `react-router` `IndexRoute` is for.
 Import it along with the rest of the React Router tools and pass it the `PokemonFormContainer`.

 **NB** There is a couple tricky aspects to getting the form to work properly which will be great debugging practice.
 Use a `debugger` in your `postPokemon` function to assure that you are always passing the correct parameters to your API.
 You may need to add a conditional to your update function as well.

-The final tricky piece of functionalities with this form are the redirect callback and error handling.
+The final tricky piece of functionalities with this Pokemon form are the redirect callback and error handling.

 ### Redirecting

 Once the posting is complete we want the application to redirect to the newly created pokemon.
 We need to wait because we need this pokemon's ID in order to push to that URL.
-Unfortunately this is one of the downfalls to implementing the reat router separate from redux.
+Unfortunately this is one of the downfalls to implementing the react router separate from redux.
 We do not have the router as a part of our application state so instead we suggest using the slightly older way of implementing navigation: `import {hashHistory} from 'react-router';`

 This imports a reference to the `hashHistory` object that we can push directly to.
 Call `hashHistory.push` with the correct url inside of your `postPokemon` success callback.

-**Challenge: There is an additional request being made to our server.
-Plan out with your partner how you will fix this and improve your application.**
+**Challenge: There is an additional request being made to the server.
+Plan out with your partner how to fix this and improve your application.**

 ### Error Handling